 L.S.
 Lowry

-THE discovery of a Lowry sketch on top of a hotel worker's wardrobe has solved the mystery of one of the artist's most celebrated oil paintings.
+The discovery of a Lowry sketch on top of a hotel worker's wardrobe has solved the mystery of one of the artist's most celebrated oil paintings.

 For 67 years art experts had puzzled over the origins of Dwellings, which was painted in 1934.
 They suspected that, as was his general practice,